 committees.
-They can

-participate

 8. The programme ensures that all candidates spend at least three years NO

-doing independent research (while studying, individually, within or Half of the three
+doing independent research (while studying, individually, within or (Half of a three

 outside courses), which includes writing the thesis, publishing, year study

 participating in international conferences, field work, attending courses programme is

 relevant for research etc. spent on courses,

-whereby it is
+although it is

+claimed in the SER

-claimed that they
+that they are

-are performing
+performing

 research within

 courses.
 Yet the

 students decide

 on their topic

 relatively late and

 typically start

 their research

-only after the
+only after courses

-courses have been
+have finished.)

-finalised.

 9. For joint programmes and doctoral schools (at the university level): n/a

 cooperation between HEIs is based on adequate contracts; joint

 programmes are delivered in cooperation with accredited HEIs; the HEI

 delivers the programme within a doctoral school in line with the

 regulations and ensures good coordination aimed at supporting the

 candidates;

 at least 80% of courses are delivered by teachers employed at HEIs

 within the consortium.